Medical questions & health advice by licensed doctors

-"Do partial hysterectomies make one infertile?
+"Do partial hysterectomies make one infertile?"

 Does it make you infertile to get a partial hysterectomy?
 I understand that it's possible to continue having your period after you've had a partial hysterectomy, but I've also heard that it's basically impossible to get pregnant at that point.
 How can both of these things be true?

 This is sometimes a preferred operation because there is less risk for prolapse of vagina afterwards, and because many women feel that sex life with the cervix left in place is better.
 A partial hysterectomy is not an option if the reason for the hysterectomy is cervical cancer, obviously.
 After a partial hysterectomy, since the cervix is left in place, there might be some continue mucus discharge from the normal glands located in the cervix but, because there is no longer a uterus, there will be no menstruation.
 As always the diagnosis and the management of your particular concern will require a physical examination by your personal physician.
 Setting up an office visit with your OB / GYN doctor might be advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.